forcedotcom/sfdx-scanner/messages/describe.md

 # commandSummary

-Detailed information about a rule that includes the rule's language (such as Apex or Java), the violation it detects, example code of the violation, and the rule's categories and rulesets.
+Provides detailed information about a rule that includes the rule's language (such as Apex or Java), the violation it detects, example code of the violation, and the rule's categories and rulesets.

 # flags.rulenameSummary